CloudReactor/docs/secrets.md

 to edit and search secret files.

-If you set up git-crypt, uncomment the lines in `.gitignore` that ignore secret files, since they will be encrypted in the repository.
+If you set up git-crypt, uncomment the lines in `.gitignore` that ignore secret files, since they will be encrypted in the repository (see below).
 Also uncomment the lines in `.gitattributes` that specify which files to encrypt.

 The disadvantage of using git-crypt is that if the machine or disk that contains these secret files is compromised, those secrets can be exposed.

+---

 ## Runtime secrets with AWS Secrets Manager